 Academic Writing is designed for students with English as a first language.
 This module is scheduled as 2 x 2 hour sessions run over the first week of semester.

 Students with English as an additional language (EAL) are encouraged to register for one of the English for Academic Study (EAS) modules.

 If you are an International student or resident student from a non-English speaking background, there is support available to help you develop the language and academic skills necessary to succeed at university.

-- Drop in to Conversation Club to improve your spoken English: Sippy Downs Wednesdays 3-4pm, Building E, EG.10 (Weeks 1-13) and South Bank.
+Drop in to Conversation Club to improve your spoken English.

-- You may also attend free Academic Skills essentials sessions held throughout the semester.
+You may also attend free Academic Skills Workshops held throughout the semester.
 These sessions will help you in areas such as proofreading, academic writing and oral presentations.